-Integrative psychotherapy combines techniques from different approaches of psychotherapy to achieve the best result, i.e.:
+In our sessions, we combine techniques from various approaches of psychotherapy to achieve the best result, i.e.:

 Certain events can trigger anxiety and require extra support to go through them smoothly.